maya-a-iuga/Web-App-DevOps-Project/README.md

 Conclusion
 The project demonstrates the power of Infrastructure as Code (IaC) using Terraform, showcasing how complex infrastructure can be provisioned, managed, and troubleshooted systematically.

+## Kubernetes Deployment Documentation

+### Deployment and Service Manifests**

+This application is deployed on Azure Kubernetes Service (AKS) using Kubernetes manifests.
+These manifests define the desired state of our application's deployment and service in the cluster.

+### Key Components:
+Deployment Manifest: The deployment manifest (deployment.yaml) specifies our application's deployment configuration.
+It includes the following key settings:

+**Pod Template**: Defines the container image to use (chyjuls/web-delivery:v1) and necessary environment variables.
+**Replicas**: Sets the number of pod replicas for high availability.
+**Resource Requests/Limits**: Configures CPU and memory resources for each pod.
+**Readiness and Liveness Probes**: Ensures that the application is running correctly and is ready to receive traffic.
+**Service Manifest**: The service manifest (service.yaml) defines how the application's pods are exposed within the cluster.
+It includes:
+**Type**: Determines how the service is exposed.
+For internal use, we use ClusterIP; for external access, LoadBalancer can be used.
+**Port Mapping**: Maps the port from the pod to the service.

+### Deployment Strategy

+For our application, we've chosen a rolling update deployment strategy.
+This approach ensures zero downtime during updates, gradually replacing instances of the older version of our application with the new version.

+**Benefits**:
+Zero Downtime: Ensures that the application remains available to users during deployment.
+Rollback Capabilities: Allows for easy rollback to the previous version if issues arise.
+Testing and Validation
+Post-deployment, we conducted several tests to ensure the application's functionality and reliability:

+**Connectivity Test**: Verified that the application's pods are accessible and running as expected using kubectl get pods.
+**Functionality Test**: Used port forwarding (kubectl port-forward) to temporarily access the application and test its core functionalities, including the orders table and Add Order feature.

+### Internal and External Access

+**Internal Access**:
+For internal users, the application can be accessed through an internal load balancer or ingress controller within the AKS cluster.
+This approach allows employees to access the application without exposing it to the public internet.

+We plan to set up an ingress controller that routes internal traffic to the application based on URL paths.

+**External Access**:

+To make the application accessible to external users, we can expose it through an external load balancer or ingress controller with proper security measures in place.

+**Key considerations for external access include**:
+- TLS/SSL Certificates: For secure HTTPS access.
+- Authentication and Authorization: To control access to the application.
+- Monitoring and Logging: To track usage and potential security incidents.

 ## Contributors